Lost Traffic Ticket in NevadaPage OverviewSUMMARY: How to Find Lost Nevada Traffic Ticket Information

 If you lost your NV traffic ticket, you'll need to contact the traffic court in the county where you received your ticket.

-NOTE: You may also want to try visiting your traffic court's website to obtain additional ticket information.
+NOTE: You may also want to try visiting your traffic court's website to obtain additional ticket or traffic violation information.

-So if, for example, you were ticketed in Reno, you would need to contact Reno's court.
+So if, for example, you were ticketed in Reno, you would need to contact Reno's court to help find traffic ticket.
 If the court has no record of your NV traffic citation, you would then need to check with the Washoe County court.

 Some Nevada courts may have websites with lost ticket information.
 Search under "civil" or "traffic" court.